kay-rey/goobie-bot/README.md

 - 🏆 Team logos and match details
 - 📊 Competition information

+### `/weekly`

+Get a comprehensive weekly schedule for all LA teams (Dodgers, Lakers, Galaxy) with:

+- 📅 All matches for the current week (Monday to Sunday)
+- 🏟️ Venue information for each match
+- ⚾🏀⚽ Team-specific colors and emojis
+- 🕐 Automatic weekly notifications every Monday at 1pm PT

 ## 🏗️ Architecture

 Goobie-Bot is built with a modular, scalable architecture: